RedSiege/EDD/README.md

 ### Chained Information
-	finddomainprocess - Search for a specific process across all systems in the domain (requires admin access on remote systems) finddomainuser - Searches the domain environment for a specified user or group and tries to find active sessions (default searches for Domain Admins)
+	finddomainprocess - Search for a specific process across all systems in the domain (requires admin access on remote systems) finddomainuser - Searches the domain environment for a specified user or group and tries to find active sessions (default searches for Domain Admins) findinterestingdomainsharefile - Searches the domain environment for all accessible shares.
+Once found, it parses all filenames for "interesting" strings

 ## References